 You’ll usually get a 50% discount if no one living in your home, including you, counts as an adult.

 You won’t have to pay any Council Tax if everyone in your home, including you, is a full-time student.

-If you’ve missed a Council Tax payment, you’re in ‘arrears’ or “council tax debt” – this means you owe money to your council.
+If you’ve missed a Council Tax payment, you’re in ‘arrears’ or “tax debt” – this means you owe money to your council.
 It is advised that should contact your council as early as possible.
-Council tax debt is a government debt which you are fully responsible to pay.
+Council tax arrears & tax debt is government debt which you are fully responsible to pay.

 Don’t wait for them to contact you.
 You should contact your council straight away.
-Ask to speak to someone in the Council Tax debt office and tell them about your situation.
-It is advised to write a letter or an email to your council tax debt department, explaining your financial situation and reasons for debt arrears.
+Ask to speak to someone in the Council Tax Debt office and tell them about your situation.
+It is advised to write a letter or an email to your council tax department, explaining your financial situation and reasons for debt arrears.

-If you ignore Council Tax Debt, it’s likely your council will take you to court quickly to get all the council tax debt at once.
+If you ignore Council Debt, it’s likely your council will take you to court quickly to get all the council tax arrears and debt at once.
 You’ll have to pay court costs and possibly bailiff fees as well as your debt, which can add hundreds of pounds to your bill.

 Can’t pay your Council Tax Debt

-Ask your council if they’ll let you pay your Council Tax debt in smaller or an affordable amount for a few months, it may be best to suggest that you confirm that you will pay your regular council tax and pay an affordable amount on top of clear your council tax debt.
+Ask your council if they’ll let you pay your Council Tax debt in smaller or an affordable amount for a few months, it may be best to suggest that you confirm that you will pay your regular council tax and pay an affordable amount on top of clear your council tax arrears debt.

 If you’re on a low income, you might be able to get a reduction on your Council Tax bill.